acassen/keepalived/www/docs/index.md

     ---

-    A full implementation of VRRP v2 and v3 for IPv4 and IPv6, with sync groups that keep routing paths consistent after a takeover, plus IPSEC-AH securing of protocol adverts.
+    A full implementation of VRRP v2 and v3 for IPv4 and IPv6, with sync groups that keep routing paths consistent after a takeover, plus HMAC authentication that secures adverts on unicast and multicast.

 -   :material-scale-balance:{ .lg } __Load balancing (LVS/IPVS)__